fukaraca/go-ds/README.md

 # Go-DS

-Basicly data structures package written with Go.
-Mostly for learning purposes.
+Basicly, data structures package written with Go.

 It will be updated by time.
 Data structures that supported for now is given below.